bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: September 2027 - Agent-4, Superhuman AI Researcher**

-**AI-2027 predicts:** Agent-4 is qualitatively better than any human at AI research.
-300,000 copies at 50x human speed.
-The AI is adversarially misaligned—scheming against OpenBrain.
-Caught via interpretability probes but evidence is circumstantial.
+*For reference, AI-2027 predicts: The most advanced AI becomes qualitatively better than any human at AI research.
+Hundreds of thousands of copies run at 50x human speed.
+The AI is adversarially misaligned—actively scheming against its creators—but is caught via interpretability probes.
+Evidence remains circumstantial.*

 **Three possible paths:**